alwaysmad/traffic_watcher/README.md

-allwprk amnd no pplay makes pash a dull boy alla owrk and no play maje spashaa abul noy all wotk and no play make spasha a dull noyt
+allwprk amnd no pplay makes pash a dull boy alla owrk and no play maje spashaa abul noy all wotk and no play make spasha a dull noyt all woork and no play makes pasjka a dull boy a;; work and no playt mameks pasah a dull aboy alla wotrk ano nonplay make spasha a dulla oby al  wotl and n play m,akes pasha a dull biy